Sochi residents blame Games for ecological damage

 As builders worked feverishly to get the Black Sea resort ready for winter games so closely tied to President Vladimir Putin's legacy, they failed to notice the effects their work was having on the village below.

 Until the walls of Vorochkova's two-storey home fell.
-Tell-tale cracks snaked through neighbouring houses.
+Tell-tale cracks snaked through neighboring houses.

 "It started slowly with little things, like the poles for the clothesline were not quite in the same place, the borders of the garden had moved.
 Then the front of my house fell off," she said.